 Easy Snell Knot

-How to tie the Easy Snell Knot.
+How to tie the Easy Snell Knot for snelling a hook.
 The Snell Knot provides a reliable straight-line pull when setting the hook.
-There are several ways to tie this knot and we have found this version to be the easiest and best way.
+There are several ways to snell a hook and we have found this version to be the easiest and best way.
 This method is recommended by professional bass fisherman Kevin Hawk of the Elite Series (pro bass tour).
 Good enough for a guy whose living depends on knots, good enough for us!